Microsoft/IntuneDocs.tr-tr/intune/configuration/device-restrictions-android-for-work.md

   - **En az alfasayısal**
   - **En az simgeler ile alfasayısal**
 - **Önceki parolaların yeniden kullanılmasını engelle**: Eski bir parolanın yeniden kullanılabilmesi için kullanılmış olması gereken yeni parola sayısını girin (**1**-**24** arası).
-- **Parmak iziyle kilit açma**: son kullanıcının cihazın kilidini açmak için cihaz parmak izi tarayıcısını kullanmasını engellemek için **Engelle** ' yi seçin. **Yapılandırılmadı** ayarı, kullanıcının cihaz kilidini parmak izi kullanarak açmasını sağlar.
+- **Fingerprint unlock**: Choose **Block** to prevent end user from using the device fingerprint scanner to unlock the device. **Yapılandırılmadı** ayarı, kullanıcının cihaz kilidini parmak izi kullanarak açmasını sağlar.
-- **Akıllı kilit ve diğer güven aracıları**: akıllı kilit veya diğer güven aracılarının uyumlu cihazlarda kilit ekranı ayarlarını değiştirmesini engellemek için **Engelle** ' yi seçin.
-Güven aracısı olarak da bilinen bu özellik, cihaz güvenilir bir konumdayken cihaz kilidi ekran parolasını devre dışı bırakmanıza veya atlamanıza izin verir. Örneğin cihaz belirli bir Bluetooth cihazına bağlıyken ya da bir NFC etiketinin yakınındayken iş profili parolasını atlama.
+- **Smart Lock and other trust agents**: Choose **Block** to prevent Smart Lock or other trust agents from adjusting lock screen settings on compatible devices.
+This feature, sometimes known as a trust agent, lets you disable or bypass the device lock screen password if the device is in a trusted location. Örneğin cihaz belirli bir Bluetooth cihazına bağlıyken ya da bir NFC etiketinin yakınındayken iş profili parolasını atlama.
 Bu ayarı, kullanıcıların Akıllı Kilit'i yapılandırmasını önlemek için kullanın.

-### <a name="system-security"></a>Sistem güvenliği
+### <a name="system-security"></a>System security

-- **Uygulamalarda tehdit taraması**: **gerekli** , Iş ve kişisel profillerde **uygulamaları doğrula** ayarının etkinleştirilmesini zorunlu kılar.
+- **Threat scan on apps**: **Require** enforces that the **Verify Apps** setting is enabled for work and personal profiles.

    > [!Note]
-   > Bu ayar yalnızca Android 8 (Oreo) ve üzeri cihazlar için geçerlidir.
+   > This setting only works for devices that are Android 8 (Oreo) and above.

-- **Kişisel profilde bilinmeyen kaynaklardan uygulama yüklemelerini engelleyin**: tasarım, Android kurumsal iş profili cihazları Play Store dışındaki kaynaklardan uygulama yükleyemez.
-Doğası gereği, iş profili cihazlarının çift profil olması amaçlanmıştır:
+- **Prevent app installations from unknown sources in the personal profile**: By design, Android Enterprise work profile devices can't install apps from sources other than the Play Store.
+By nature, work profile devices are intended to be dual-profile:

-  - MDM kullanılarak yönetilen bir iş profili.
+  - A work profile managed using MDM.
-  - MDM yönetiminden yalıtılmış bir kişisel profil.
+  - A personal profile that's isolated from MDM management.

-  Bu ayar, yöneticilerin bilinmeyen kaynaklardan uygulama yüklemelerinin daha fazla denetimine erişmesini sağlar. **Yapılandırılmadı** (varsayılan), kişisel profilde bilinmeyen kaynaklardan uygulama yüklemelerine izin verir. **Block** , kişisel profildeki Play Store dışındaki kaynaklardan uygulama yüklemelerinin yapılmasını engeller.
+  This setting allows administrators more control of app installations from unknown sources. **Not configured** (default) allows app installations from unknown sources in the personal profile. **Block** prevents app installations from sources other than the Play Store in the personal profile.

-### <a name="connectivity"></a>Bilirlik
+### <a name="connectivity"></a>Connectivity

 - **Her Zaman Açık VPN**: Bir VPN istemcisini VPN'ye otomatik olarak bağlanmak ve yeniden bağlanmak üzere ayarlamak için **Etkinleştir**'i seçin.
 Her Zaman Açık VPN bağlantıları; kullanıcı cihazı kilitlediğinde, cihaz yeniden başlatıldığında veya kablosuz ağ değiştiğinde bağlı durumda kalır veya hemen bağlanır.